factset/enterprise-sdk-samples/README.md

 ### TypeScript

+1. [Download and install](https://nodejs.org/en/download/) Node.js 14.19 or greater

-1. [Install Yarn](https://classic.yarnpkg.com/lang/en/docs/install).
+2. [Install Yarn](https://classic.yarnpkg.com/lang/en/docs/install).
 If you're using the terminal:

    ```sh
    npm install --global yarn
    ```

-2. Move to the directory containing the sample you wish to run (e.g. `cd typescript/PAEngine`).
+3. Move to the directory containing the sample you wish to run (e.g. `cd typescript/PAEngine`).
 Install depenencies.

    ```sh
    yarn install
    ```

-3. Run the sample.
+4. Run the sample.
 Make any necessary changes to the sample code (e.g. the OAuth 2.0 configuration file path) and run it:

    ```sh
    yarn start